alexrp/atomique/README.md

 That being said, if you're still in doubt after having read that page, you can simply use sequential consistency barriers and you should be fine in 99% of cases.
-Your code will end up a bit slower than it could be, but it's not by all that much.
+Your code will end up a bit slower than necessary, but it's not by all that much.

 ### Why are some barriers stronger than specified?